Sbanant/Tower-of-Hanoi/README.md

 - Implement a scoring system based on the minimum number of moves required.
 - Provide a timer to track how long it takes to complete each level.
 - Create a leaderboard to compare scores and times with other players.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this game as you wish.